brittani-ericksen/SquadMate-Frontend/README.md

 ## Miscellaneous
 - Git and GitHub Commits, Merges and Branching.
+- Firebase Google storage.
 - Used Trello as our guide for completing tasks from: To Do, Doing, Done.
-- Trello provided the ability to have up to date - comunications on our project for all group members.
+- Trello provided the ability to have up to date - communications on our project for all group members.
-- Made use of colaborating on LiveShare VSCode when code-along was neccesary for portions of the project.
+- Made use of collaborating on LiveShare VSCode when code-along was necessary for portions of the project.

 ## Support Services
 These great services support SquadMate's core infrastructure: